DaveDushi/mamdani-game/game-rules.md

 # Mamdani Run: Escape Trump! - Game Rules & Overview

 ## Story
 The year is 2025.
 Trump has declared himself Emperor, and the world has descended into chaos.
 You play as **Mamdani**, the last intellectual.
-Your mission is to run for your life, survive the dystopian streets, and collect stamps to pay your taxes while avoiding the temptations of alcohol and the wrath of the Emperor.
+Your mission is to run for your life, survive the dystopian streets, and collect food stamps to pay your taxes while avoiding the temptations of alcohol and the wrath of the Emperor.

 ## Objective
 - **Run** as far as possible to escape.
-- **Collect Stamps** (Coins) to increase your score and pay taxes.
+- **Collect Food Stamps** (Coins) to increase your score and pay taxes.
 - **Avoid Obstacles** to maintain your health and speed.
 - **Survive** the chase if you get hit.